czczup/InternVL-doc/docs/en/_build/html/_sources/internvl1.1/internvl_chat.md

 -  -------  ---  -------
 ```

+Note that because the version of GPT-4 used for scoring differs from the official server, the scores tested by VLMEvalKit will be slightly different.

 #### LLaVA-Bench (GPT-4-Turbo)

 The LLaVA-Bench-in-the-Wild dataset is designed to evaluate the capabilities of MLLMs in handling more complex and diverse visual tasks.
 It includes a set of 24 images with 60 associated questions, covering a range of indoor and outdoor scenes, memes, paintings, and sketches.
 Each image is paired with detailed, manually curated descriptions and questions that test the model's generalizability to novel domains.